alextsolovikos/alextsolovikos.github.io/_pages/about.md

 My research is mainly focused on **prediction and control of high-dimensional systems**.
 Here are some of the research topics that I am working on:

-- Reduced-Order Modeling
-- Data-Driven Control
+- Reduced-order modeling
+- Data-driven control of high-dimensional systems using tools such as dynamic mode decomposition and gaussian processes
-- Turbulent Flow Control
+- Turbulent flow control
-- Stochastic Optimal Control
+- Stochastic optimal control
-- Deep Learning for Trajectory Prediction
+- Deep learning for trajectory prediction using transformers
-- High-Performance Computing

-Through my involvement in the above topics, I have been using and developing machine learning prediction models using the following tools:

-- Dynamic Mode Decomposition
-- Gaussian Processes
-- Transformers
+- High-performance computing

 <table style="width: 600px; margin-left: auto; margin-right: auto; border: 0px;">
   <tbody>